Robert Bernasconi

-Robert L. Bernasconi (born 1950) is Edwin Erle Sparks Professor of Philosophy at Pennsylvania State University.
+Robert L. Bernasconi (born 1950) is an American philosopher who is the Edwin Erle Sparks Professor of Philosophy at Pennsylvania State University.
 He is known as a reader of Martin Heidegger and Emmanuel Levinas, and for his work on the concept of race.
 He has also written on the history of philosophy.
+Bernasconi was the president of Hegel Society of America from 2012 to 2014.

 Career

 Bernasconi received his doctorate from Sussex University.
 He taught at the University of Essex for thirteen years before taking up a position at the University of Memphis.
-In the fall of 2009 he moved from Memphis to the philosophy department at Pennsylvania State University.
+In the fall of 2009, he moved from Memphis to the philosophy department at Pennsylvania State University.
 Bernasconi comes from an academic family and was born in Newcastle, United Kingdom.
 His brother John is the Director of Fine arts at the University of Hull.
 The family are of Italian background.

 Interests

 In addition to extensive work on Heidegger and Levinas, Bernasconi has written on Immanuel Kant, Georg Wilhelm Friedrich Hegel, Hannah Arendt, Hans-Georg Gadamer, Jean-Paul Sartre, Frantz Fanon, Jacques Derrida, and numerous others.

 In the early 1990s Bernasconi began to develop an interest in the concepts of race and racism, particularly in relation to the history of philosophy.
 In addition to writing many articles on race, racism, slavery, African philosophy and related topics, he has also edited and published primary material relating to these themes.